kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

+Yes.
+From the cluster operator's side, they can restart the kube-apiserver without the UnknownFieldValidation flag set and this will disable the feature cluster-wide.

-Yes, not setting the query param will ensure we are not doing strict validation (i.e. disable the feature)
+For end-users that no longer wish to perform server-side strict validation, simply not setting the query param will ensure the server is not doing strict validation.

 ###### What happens if we reenable the feature if it was previously rolled back?

-No harm, requests will resume performing strict validation
+No harm, requests will resume performing strict validation.
+The content of stored data does not change when the feature is used compared to when it is off, only new requests to the api-server will trigger strict validation.

 ###### Are there any tests for feature enablement/disablement?

-Testing for both presenence and absence of query param.
+Testing for both presence and absence of query param.

 ### Rollout, Upgrade and Rollback Planning